rodrigo-miranda18/nextjs-mdx-intl-blog-starter/README.md

 - `src/components/language-selector.tsx` - update available languages and their display format.
 - `translations/*.json` - change the site content, and basic metadata for pages seo, like titles and descriptions, for each locale you support.
 - `translations/posts/*.mdx` - write your own posts using the `{locale}.mdx` syntax for file names, and also define post metadata (that will be used to build seo too).
-- `src/app/globals.css` - contains global CSS variables including the color scheme for both light and dark modes.
+- `src/app/globals.css` - contains global CSS variables including the color scheme for both light and dark modes, and the color scheme for code blocks.
 - `tailwind.config.ts` - customize Tailwind settings, typography plugin configuration, and extend theme colors.
 - `src/app/[locale]/layout.tsx` - modify the font family using [next/font](https://nextjs.org/docs/app/building-your-application/optimizing/fonts).
 - `public/logo.svg` - replace with your own logo.